Classification theorem and properties of singular solutions to the Tolman-Oppenheimer-Volkoff equation: Introduction

 Third, the solutions studied here may be important for understanding gravitational collapse.
 Spherically symmetric gravitational collapse leads to the formation of naked singularities for generic (spherically symmetric) initial conditions \cite{ES79, Ch84}.
 The detailed properties of the naked singularities are model-dependent, and there is a long-standing discussion about their physical relevance---see, \cite{Joshi1, Joshi2} and references therein.
 The naked singularities considered in this paper do not involve non-extendible geodesics, and in this sense they are much milder than the ones appearing in existing models.
 For this reason, it would be important to understand whether the solutions studied here can be obtained as end states of gravitational collapse.

-A reason that complicates the study of singular solutions to the TOV equation is that the integration of the latter from a boundary inwards often terminates at a finite value of the radius.
+A reason that complicates the study of singular solutions to the TOV equation is that the integration of the latter from a boundary inwards often terminates at finite radius.
 There, the pressure diverges, or it vanishes, or a horizon is present.
 Such pathologies are common in many widely used EoS for matter, like the polytropic ones.

-In this work, we show that this type of pathological behavior is an artefact of thermodynamically inconsistent EoS.
+In this work, we show that these pathological behaviors are artefacts of thermodynamically inconsistent EoS.
 A consistent EoS for matter must be derived from an entropy density function, subject to the fundamental thermodynamic axioms \cite{Call}.
 Many popular EoS employed in the study of compact stars are not thermodynamically consistent in this sense.
 They are designed in order to reflect a relation between pressure and density that is valid in a particular range of densities / temperatures.
 Outside this range, their behavior may be physically problematic.
 We show that the pathologies that appear in the integration of the TOV equation originate solely from inconsistencies in the EoS.

 We prove the following theorem.
 For any thermodynamically consistent EoS that satisfies the dominant energy condition $( P \leq \rho$) the TOV equation is always integrated up to the center.
 Hence, there are only two types of solution: regular at the center and singular at the center.